Altruistic Ideology

 Jump to navigation Jump to search

-An Altruistic Ideology is a moral ideology that recommends altruistic acts (that increase well-being of other beings).
+An Altruistic Ideology is a moral ideology that recommends altruistic acts (that increase the well-being of other beings).

 References